habenamare/personal-website/content/guides/postgresql/automatic-timestamping/index.md

 - The trigger is associated with the `users` table and will execute the `update_updated_at_column` function before an `UPDATE` operation is performed on the table.
+- Note that a trigger is executed in the same transaction as the triggering action.

 {{< /guidesection >}}